 This module is relevant both to people who will conduct systematic reviews and to those who will use knowledge from the ever-increasing number of systematic review being done by others.
 It does this by providing participants with a thorough understanding of the systematic reviews process, and how decisions made during the systematic review may have influenced its quality and relevance.

-The last date for receipt of complete applications is 5pm Friday 2 June 2017.
+We will begin accepting applications for this course on 1st September 2018.
+The last date for receipt of complete applications is 5pm Tuesday 23rd April 2019.
 Regrettably, late applications cannot be accepted.